 Policy 6-7.8 Require fire safe development codes to use as standards for fire protection for new development in SRAs or VHFHSZs that meet or exceed the statewide minimums in the SRA Fire Safe Regulations including zoning public facility buildings to exclusively areas outside of VHFHSZs.

-Policy 6-7.9 Develop and maintain building and landscaping requirements and protocols that integrate Cal Fire and LACFD regulations and procedures for retrofits and future development including a fire protection plan for all new development in VHFHSZs.
+Policy 6-7.9 Develop and maintain building and landscaping requirements and protocols that integrate CAL FIRE and LACFD regulations and procedures for existing non-conforming development, low-cost retrofits, and future development including a fire protection plan for all new development in VHFHSZs.

-Policy 6-7.10 Discourage development and encourage sensitive siting of structures within hazardous fire areas as higher priorities than attempting to implement fuel modification techniques that would adversely affect significant biological resources.

-Policy 6-7.11 Update requirements and guidelines regarding landscaping design, species preferences, installation, and maintenance to reduce vulnerability to ember ignition, and generally, wildfire impacts.
+Policy 6-7.10All redevelopment after large fires in the VHFHSZ shall comply with current codes related to fire safety and building construction standards.

-Policy 6-7.12 Conduct evacuation route capacity analysis to identify areas with inadequate access/evacuation routes to examine possible mitigations.
+Policy 6-7.11 Conduct evacuation route capacity analysis as part of regular updates to the City-adopted Hazard Mitigation Plan to identify areas with inadequate access (for both personal and emergency vehicles), capacity or evacuation routes and examine possible mitigations.
 Maintain and update an Evacuation Plan every 8 years at a minimum to account for all types of emergencies.

-Policy 6-7.13 Develop and maintain a GIS-based land inventory to identify fuel reduction status and points of contact to inform load reduction activities.
+Policy 6-7.12 Develop and maintain a GIS-based land inventory to identify fuel reduction status and points of contact to inform load reduction activities.
 Consult this inventory for new development in SRAs or VHFHSZs.

+Policy 6-7.13 Establish and maintain a Disaster Recovery Plan that includes debris removal and evaluation of post-disaster re-development options.

+Policy 6-7.14 Actively collaborate with the Los Angeles County Fire Department to develop and maintain a citywide Vegetation Management Plan that aligns with the Los Angeles County Fire Department Vegetation Management Program.
+This plan should:

+- Discourage development and encourage sensitive siting of structures within hazardous fire areas as higher priorities than attempting to implement fuel modification techniques that would adversely affect significant biological resources

+- Include updated requirements and guidelines regarding landscaping design, species preferences, installation, and maintenance to reduce vulnerability to ember ignition, and generally, wildfire impacts in new development and proposed retrofits.

+- Address long term maintenance of fire hazard reduction projects, including community fire breaks, private road and public road clearance, and fuel modification and reduction zones.

+Policy 6-7.15 Actively coordinate with CAL FIRE during their updates to Fire Hazard Severity Zone maps and update planning documents, as necessary, to address changes to Fire Hazard Severity Zones in the city.

+Policy 6-7.16 Prohibit new development in VHFHSZs unless the new development is surrounded by existing or entitled development, meets secondary ingress and egress route requirements, and the capacity of adjoining streets and highways can accommodate evacuation.

+Policy 6-7.17 Engage the Los Angeles County Fire Department in the review of development to ensure that any new development will have adequate fire protection, including provisions for fire flow and emergency vehicle access.

 Hazardous Waste Management